Minimal genera of open 4-manifolds: Minimal genus at infinity

-We construct the required isotopy $\varphi_t$ by induction on the handlebodies $H_i$.
-Without loss of generality we assume that $H_0^s=\emptyset$ (although one can easily extend to the general case in order to deal with infinite covers with $A_0$ not finitely generated).
-For each $i>0$, we wish to ambiently isotope $H_i$ inside $H_{i-1}$ (or more precisely, inside the image of $H_{i-1}$ under the previous isotopy) so that $H_i$ becomes canonically embedded in a larger copy $U_i$ of $\int H_i$ whose smooth structure inherited from $\Sigma$ as an open subset of $H_0$ arises from Lemma~\ref{main} for the subhandlebodies $H_0^s\subset H_1^s\subset\cdots\subset H_{i-1}^s\subset H_i$ and some sequence $\{k_j|0<j<i\}$.
-(The embedding $U_i\subset H_0$ will not extend to an embedding of $H_i$, but this could be fixed by replacing Casson handles with more complicated towers, allowing $U_i$ to equal $\int H_i$; cf.\ Remark~\ref{GCH}.)
-We also require the 0- and 1-handles of $H_i$ to become smoothly embedded, and each 2-handle to sit inside the corresponding Casson handle as in the first paragraph of the proof.
-As an induction hypothesis, we assume the subhandlebody $H_{i-1}^s$, squeezed into $H_i$, has already been isotoped into a suitable $U_{i-1}^s$ in this manner, as is vacuously true when $i=1$.
+We construct the required isotopy $\varphi_t$ by perturbing the identity on $H_0$ to smooth the 0-- and 1--handles of $H_1$, then applying induction on the handlebodies $H_i$.
+For each $i>0$, we wish to ambiently isotope $H_i$ inside $H_{i-1}$ (or more precisely, inside the image of $H_{i-1}$ under the previous isotopy) so that $H_i$ becomes embedded in a larger copy $U_i$ of $\int H_i$ whose smooth structure inherited from $\Sigma$ as an open subset of $H_0$ arises from Lemma~\ref{main} for the subhandlebodies $H_1^s\subset H_2^s\subset\cdots\subset H_{i-1}^s\subset H_i$ and some sequence $\{k_j|1\le j<i\}$, with the required generating surfaces for each $A_j$ lying in $\widetilde T_j$.
+We also require each 2--handle of $H_i$ to sit inside the corresponding Casson handle as in the first paragraph of the proof.
+As an induction hypothesis, we assume the copy of $H_{i-1}^s$ in $H_i$ has already been isotoped into a suitable $U_{i-1}^s$ in this manner, as is vacuously true when $i=1$.
 Choose a finite generating set for $B_{i-1}$, represented by surfaces $F_r$ in $\partial\widetilde T_{i-1}\subset\widetilde H_{i-1}^s$ as constructed in the previous paragraph.
-Since $\partial H_i$ is tame in $H_{i-1}$, each 0-handle of $H_i$ is standardly embedded inside a slightly larger 0-handle, so the Handle Straightening Theorem (and a radial squeeze) isotopes $H_i$ rel $H_{i-1}^s$ to make its additional 0-handles smoothly embedded.
-Similarly, we can arrange the remaining 1-handles of $H_i$ to be smooth, and its 2-handles to be suitably embedded in Casson handles so that $U_{i-1}^s$ extends to a suitable $U_i$ containing $H_i$.
-Since the new Casson handles could have been refined arbitrarily during the construction, we can choose them to arise from Lemma~\ref{main} for the sequence $H_0^s\subset\cdots\subset H_{i-1}^s\subset H_i$, using each previous $k_j$ (defined for $j<i-1$), and choosing $k_{i-1}$ larger than the genus of each $F_r$.
-(Addendum~\ref{mainadd} guarantees that we can do this without disturbing $U_{i-1}^s$, refining the originally embedded Casson-type smoothing, provided that we use $Y=H_0$ when necessary to define $\widehat X_i$.
-When $i=1$, this step merely achieves the first two sentences of the addendum for the triple $H_0^s\subset H_0^s\subset H_1$.
-If we also wish a $k_i$ cutting out ${\rm H}_2(\widetilde U_i^s)\subset{\rm H}_2(\widetilde U_i)$, simply add $H_i^s$ to the sequence, retaining $m=i-1$ in the addendum.)
-To restore the induction hypothesis, note that each 2-handle of $H_i^s\subset H_i$ is built from a copy of the first stage of its containing Casson handle by adding topological 2-handles.
-The smooth handles and kinky handles of $H_i^s$ give an embedding of $T_i$.
-Smoothly squeezing $T_i$ into its interior, and topologically squeezing the topological 2-handles, yields a subset that can be identified with $H_i^s$ squeezed into $H_{i+1}$ after we topologically isotope the latter.
-This version of $H_i^s$ is embedded in $U_i^s$ (obtained from $U_i$ by removing topological handles) as required for the induction, with each $k_j$ continuing to work as required in $U_i^s$ since inclusion induces an injection ${\rm H}_2(\widetilde H_i^s)\to {\rm H}_2(\widetilde H_i)$.
+The Handle Straightening Theorem isotopes $H_i$ rel $H_{i-1}^s$ to make its 2--handles suitably embedded in Casson handles so that $U_{i-1}^s$ extends to a suitable $U_i$ containing $H_i$.
+Since the new Casson handles could have been refined arbitrarily during the construction, we can choose them to arise from Lemma~\ref{main} for the sequence $H_1^s\subset\cdots\subset H_{i-1}^s\subset H_i$, using each previous $k_j$ (defined for $j<i-1$), and choosing $k_{i-1}$ larger than the genus of each $F_r$ and generating surface in $\widetilde T_{i-1}$ for $A_{i-1}$.
+(Addendum~\ref{mainadd} guarantees that we can do this without disturbing $U_{i-1}^s$, refining the originally embedded Casson-type smoothing.
+When $i=1$, this step merely achieves the first sentence of that addendum for $H_1$.)
+To restore the induction hypothesis, note that each 2--handle of $H_i^s\subset H_i$ is built from a copy of the first stage of its containing Casson handle by adding topological 2--handles.
+The smooth handles and kinky handles of $H_i^s$ comprise an embedding of $T_i$.
+Smoothly squeezing $T_i$ into its interior, and topologically squeezing the topological 2--handles, yields a subset that can be identified with the copy of $H_i^s$ in $H_{i+1}$ after we topologically isotope the latter.
+This version of $H_i^s$ is embedded in $U_i^s$ (obtained from $U_i$ by removing Casson handles) as required for the induction, with each $k_j$ continuing to work as required in $U_i^s$ since each $T_j$ was squeezed smoothly and inclusion induces an injection ${\rm H}_2(\widetilde H_i^s)\to {\rm H}_2(\widetilde H_i)$.